HURRICANE IRMA: THE TRAVEL IMPLICATIONS FOR TOURISTS AS STORM HEADS TOWARDS CARIBBEAN

-There are fears it could be the worst weather event since Hurricane Andrew a quarter-century ago, which destroyed tens of thousands of houses in south Florida.
+There are fears it could be the worst weather event since Hurricane Andrew a quarter-century ago.
+Back then, there was wide destruction across South Florida.
 The Governor, Rick Scott, is taking no chances.
 He has declared a state of emergency across Florida, which President Trump has elevated to a federal emergency.

 More than 1,000 tactical high wheeled trucks are on standby, as are 13 helicopters.
-Grocery store shelves are being filled with water and other emergency resources.
+Grocery store shelves are full with water and other emergency resources.

 On Tuesday Governor Scott temporarily abolished all road tolls across the entire state, saying: “Suspending tolls statewide will help people quickly evacuate and make it easier for all Floridians to access important hurricane supplies to ensure they are fully prepared.”

 British Airways is way ahead of its rivals in terms of flexibility.
-It cancelled yesterday’s and today’s flights from Gatwick to Antigua, which normally continue to the islands of Tobago and St Kitts respectively.
+It cancelled yesterday’s and today’s flights from Gatwick to Antigua.
+They woukd normally continue to the islands of Tobago and St Kitts respectively.

 BA is offering a “waiver” to anyone booked to fly to Antigua, St Kitts, Punta Cana, Providenciales in the Turks and Caicos, and Nassau before 10 September.
 “They can choose to travel to an alternative Caribbean destination or delay the flight to another date before 30 September,” says the airline.

-The same offer applies for passengers booked to the four Florida airports BA serves — Fort Lauderdale, Miami, Orlando and Tampa — between 8 and 11 September.
-They can choose to fly to earlier than originally booked earlier (up to 7 September) or from 12 to 30 September.
+The same offer applies for passengers booked to the four Florida airports BA serves.
+Flights to Fort Lauderdale, Miami, Orlando and Tampa will count between 8 and 11 September.
+The passangers can choose to fly earlier than originally booked (up to September 7) or from September 12 to 30.

 Virgin Atlantic also adjusted its Antigua schedule, but has not made further public announcements.

 Anyone booked to travel on a US carrier can take advantage of a wide range of travel waivers.
-Southwest Airlines, for example, is offering passengers booked to fly to airports in Florida, the Bahamas, Punta Cana in the Dominican Republic and San Juan in Puerto Rico up to 11 September can rebook within the next two weeks.
+Southwest Airlines, for example, is offering booked passengers to fly to airports in Florida, the Bahamas, Punta Cana in the Dominican Republic, and San Juan in Puerto Rico.
+This will last up to 11 September, and the passengers can rebook within the next two weeks.

 Car Rental Miami Airport with Right Cars is affected by the Hurricane Irma Car Rental Miami Airport Florida